Hawaiian Grilled Chicken Dinner with Easy Coconut Rice

 • Place the chicken and pineapple rings on the preheated grill.
 Season with salt and pepper.

-• Grill the chicken breasts for 20 minutes per side, or until cooked through and the internal temperature reaches 170-180°F (77-82°C).
-Baste the chicken occasionally with any leftover marinade during grilling.
+• Grill the chicken breasts for 20 minutes per side, or until cooked through and the internal temperature reaches 165°F. Baste the chicken breasts occasionally with the 1/4 cup of reserved marinade during grilling.

-• The Glaze: While the chicken is grilling in the last few minutes, whisk together the honey, soy sauce, and ginger in a small bowl.
-Brush the glaze generously over the chicken thighs.
+While the chicken is grilling in the last few minutes, whisk together the honey, soy sauce, and ginger in a small bowl.
+Brush the glaze generously over the chicken breasts.

 Nutrition